Mike Ehrmantraut Character Analysis: The Broken Father Behind the Perfect Fixer

 The warning inside Mike is the danger of mistaking control for redemption.

-Mike does not deny his guilt in the shallow sense.
-He knows he has done wrong.
+Mike knows he has done wrong.
 He knows he has blood on his hands.
 He knows the world he occupies is corrupt.
 That self-awareness makes him more compelling than characters who lie loudly to themselves.

 But self-awareness alone does not save him.

-That is the warning.
 Knowing the truth about yourself is not the same as changing your life.
-Mike can name stupidity, ego, and danger with surgical precision, but he keeps choosing the road that confirms his worst belief about himself.
+Mike can identify stupidity, ego, and danger with surgical precision, but he keeps choosing a road that confirms his worst belief about himself.

 He believes he is already dirty, so dirty work feels appropriate.